hwanguc/gam_glm_wang_etal_dual_task/README.md

 # gam_glm_wang_etal_dual_task

-This respiratory contains the data and R code for the the dual-task experiments in Wang et al. (under review).
+This respiratory contains the data and R code (generalised additive and linear models) for the the dual-task experiments in Wang et al. (under review).

 **Data (the files below are required for replicating the analyses covered in the paper)**: